 The PoE WebSmart switch can be installed a server room within an EIA standard-size, 19-inch rack or placed on a desktop.
 The PoE+ switch supplyies power and provides data connectivity through the Ethernet cable to PoE/PoE+ devices (such as wireless access points, IP cameras, and other PoE/PoE+ devices) using ports 1-24.
 Ports 1-4 can supply up to 30W (802.3at PoE+) and ports 5-24 can supply up to 15W (802.3af PoE).
-The switch also provide a toggle button to switch the LED display for link/act port connectivity or PoE.
-The switch can connect the PoE devices to your network through the non-PoE Gigabit Ethernet uplink ports (25-28) to a switch that is connected to your network.
-Optionally, you can use the shared SFP slots (25F-26F) as uplinks/downlinks for longer distance installations.
+The switch also provides a toggle button to switch the LED display for link/act port connectivity or PoE.
+You can use the SFP slots (25-28) as uplinks/downlinks for longer distance installations.